firmai/financial-machine-learning/README.md

 A curated list of practical financial machine learning (FinML) tools and applications.
 This collection is primarily in Python.

-If you want to contribute to this list (please do), send me a pull request or contact me [@dereknow](https://twitter.com/dereknow) or on [linkedin](https://www.linkedin.com/in/snowderek/).
+If you want to contribute to this list (please do), send me a pull request or contact [@dereknow](https://twitter.com/dereknow) or @bin-yang-algotune.
 Also, a listed repository should be deprecated if:

 - Repository's owner explicitly say that "this library is not maintained".
 - Not committed for long time (2~3 years).